Life with braces - you will survive!

 Do for sure wear elastics as instructed. (usually 24 hours per day)

 Visit your dentist every 6 months!

 Don’t break brackets.
 Some foods are hard on braces- think hard and sticky.
 Here a few foods with bad reputations: Carmel, Now and Laters, tootsie rolls, bagels, beef jerky, nuts, popcorn.
-Cut apples and carrots and eat them in the back.
-I’m not going to name every possible thing that can break a brace, just be careful and use good judgement.
+Popcorn husks (you know, those little shell things around the kernel) can easily get stuck and cause trauma to the gums- not fun!
+Cut apples and carrots into smaller pieces and chew them with your back teeth.
+We can’t list every item that has ever broken a brace, just be careful and use good judgement.

 Don’t forget to do all the things in the DO list.